Get,

 Introduction:

 Do you wonder how yoga has become a celebrity-endorsed tool to live a good life over the past few years?
 Yoga has moved from ashrams in India to fitness studios, gyms and church basements in Europe, Australia and North America.
 The modern world consists of virtual yoga, where you find videos, online yoga sites, practice pages and blogs that teach you how to do yoga.
-Yoga consists of various gestures (mudra), breathing techniques (pranayama) and postures (asanas) that may contribute to several health benefits.1 Kurmasana is a posture that is practised in yoga.
+Yoga consists of various gestures (mudra), breathing techniques (pranayama) and postures (asanas) that may contribute to several health benefits.1 Kurmasana is a posture that is practiced in yoga.
 Let us look at some of the health benefits of kurmasana.

 What is Kurmasana?

 Kurmasana is also known as the tortoise pose.
 The word ‘kurma’ means tortoise, and ‘asana’ means posture.
 Kurmasana is one of the core postures known to have several benefits for the human body.
-The health benefits of kurmasana can be maximised when it is practised in the morning, an hour before sunrise.
+The health benefits of kurmasana can be maximised when it is practiced in the morning, an hour before sunrise.
 Kurmasana has two variations.
 One is supta kurmasana, the inclined or sleeping tortoise pose, and the other is ardha kurmasana, the half tortoise pose.
 In supta kurmasana, the forehead touches the floor, whereas in ardha kurmasana, the body is halfway.
 Uttanasana, which is forward-bending, garudasana (eagle pose) and utthita parsvakonasana (extended side angle pose) are some of the preparatory poses for kurmasana.2

-How to Do it?
+How to Do It?

 • First, do the staff pose (dandasana) by sitting straight and extending your legs in front of you.
 Keep your hands beside your hips on the ground.